Covered in this article

 When you login you will have a similar view of the elastic.io platform.

-The designer helps building the flows from the reusable integration components such as triggers and actions.
-Every integration flow starts with a trigger component to retrieve or receive data from the source.
+The designer helps building the flows from the reusable integration components such as Triggers and Actions.
+Every integration flow starts with a Trigger component to retrieve or receive data from the source.
 In this case we will start with setting up the webhook to receive the data.
-Let us find the webhook component in the list of integration components.
+Let us find the Webhook component in the list of integration components.

 Selecting the webhook component